jlgreathouse/AMD_IBS_Toolkit/README.md

 * The number of outstanding memory accesses when a load's value is returned
 * The virtual and physical addresses accessed by any load or store

 For more information about the technical details of AMD's Instruction Based Sampling, please refer AMD's various processor manuals: [5-17]

+For more information about micro-ops in AMD cores, please refer to AMD's software optimization guides: [5-6, 18-19].
+In particular, note that some of the descriptions in these manuals refer to macro-ops and micro-ops.
+For instance, in Family 17h cores, AMD64 instructions are broken into one or more macro-ops.
+These macro-ops are dispatched into the back-end of the pipeline, where they may be split into one or two micro-ops.
+For instane, an instruction that needs both the ALU (to do math or logic operatinos) and AGU (to calculate an address for a load or a store) will be split into two micro-ops.
+One of those micro-ops will go into the ALU scheduler units and the other will go to the AGU scheduler units.
+In these Family 17h cores, IBS op sampling actually samples macro-ops at dispatch time.

 ### Background References ###
 1. S. V. Moore, "[A Comparison of Counting and Sampling Modes of Using Performance Monitoring Hardware](http://icl.cs.utk.edu/news_pub/submissions/icl-ut-02-01_perfmodels.pdf)," in Proc. of the Int'l Conf. on Computational Science-Part II (ICCS), 2002.
 2. J. Dean, J. Hicks, C. A. Waldspurger, W. E. Weihl, G. Chrysos, "[ProfileMe: Hardware Support for Instruction-Level Profiling on Out-of-Order Processors](https://doi.org/10.1109/MICRO.1997.645821)," in Proc. of the 30th IEEE/ACM Int'l Symp. on Microarchitecture (MICRO-30), 1997.
-3. P. J. Drongowski, "[Instruction-Based Sampling: A New Performance Analysis Technique for AMD Family 10h Processors](http://developer.amd.com/community/blog/article/instruction-based-sampling-a-new-performance-analysis-technique-for-amd-family-10h-processors/)," AMD Technical Report, 2007.
+3. P. J. Drongowski, "[Instruction-Based Sampling: A New Performance Analysis Technique for AMD Family 10h Processors](http://developer.amd.com/wordpress/media/2012/10/AMD_IBS_paper_EN.pdf)," AMD Technical Report, 2007.
 4. P. Drongowski, L. Yu, F. Swehosky, S. Suthikulpanit, R. Richter, "[Incorporating Instruction-Based Sampling into AMD CodeAnalyst](https://doi.org/10.1109/ISPASS.2010.5452049)," in Proc. of the 2010 IEEE Int'l Symp. on Performance Analysis of Systems & Software (ISPASS), 2010.
 5. Advanced Micro Devices, Inc. "[Software Optimization Guide for AMD Family 10h and 12h Processors](http://support.amd.com/techdocs/40546.pdf)".
 AMD Publication #40546.
 Rev. 3.13.
 Appendix G.
 6. Advanced Micro Devices, Inc. "[Software Optimization Guide for AMD Family 15h Processors](https://support.amd.com/TechDocs/47414_15h_sw_opt_guide.pdf)".
 AMD Publication #47414.
 Rev. 3.07.
 Appendix F.